Skip to main content

 2. Run sudo apt-get update.

-3. Run sudo apt-get install --reinstall jellyfin jellyfin-server jellyfin-web.
-This will forcibly reinstall the new Stable version over top of the Unstable version.
+3. Run sudo apt install jellyfin=<version> jellyfin-server=<version> jellyfin-web=<version>.
+Replace <version> with the desired version number, for example, 10.9.1+ubu2204.
+This will reinstall the Stable version over top of the Unstable version.
 Jellyfin will automatically restart.

 Docker (Unstable to Release)